Virgil Earp: Later life and death

 In 1888 Earp resigned as city marshal and he and Allie left Colton for San Bernardino.
 Five years later, in 1893, he and his wife moved to the short-lived mining town Vanderbilt, California.
 He owned and operated the only two-story building in town, Earp's Hall, a saloon and meeting hall used for public gatherings and even the town's church services.
 His business success in Vanderbilt did not match his success in politics, and he lost the election for town constable in 1894.

 In 1895, Virgil and Allie traveled to Cripple Creek, Colorado, where they met Virgil's brother Wyatt.
 They stayed briefly and soon moved back to Prescott in Yavapai County, Arizona, where Virgil became involved in mining.
 Virgil started mining in the Hassayampa district in partnership with W.H.
 Harlon.
 They leased the Grizzly mine owned by W.C.
 Hanson.
-The Prescott Weekly Journal-Miner reported on November 8, 1896 that the day before "a serious accident had occurred at this mine.
+The Prescott Weekly Journal-Miner reported on November 8, 1896, that the day before "a serious accident had occurred at this mine.
 Virgil Earp and W. H. Harlon were working in a tunnel.
 The ground caved catching Mr. Earp and pinning him to the ground.
 He was unconscious for several hours and Dr. Abbott, was called to dress his wounds."
 The doctor told Earp he had dislocated his right hip.
 Both his feet and ankles were badly crushed, he had a serious cut on his head and bruises all over his body.
 The doctor said it would be several weeks before Virgil would be able to move around again, but it took him much longer to recover.

 They moved south after that and began ranching in the Kirkland Valley.
-Virgil was nominated as a candidate for Yavapai County, Arizona sheriff in 1900, but pulled out of the election for health reasons.
+Virgil was nominated as the Republican candidate for Yavapai county sheriff in 1900 but declined the nomination, possibly for health reasons.